paragraph-xyz/docs/src/pages/docs/customizing-your-publication.md

 ## Custom domains

-Purchase custom domain functionality for a one-time fee of $50.
+Custom domains give your publication polish and help with SEO discovery.
+For a one-time $50 fee, you can purchase a custom domain directly from directly within Paragraph.
 After this is unlocked for your account, you can use any domain in your possession for your Paragraph newsletter.

 ## Analytics